Drawing on past experiences – good and bad – 4D Products, have compiled 10 product design top tips for trailblazing product design;

 3- Don’t just copy the competition!

-If the recent Apple vs. Samsung patent lawsuit has taught us anything, it is to steer clear of your competitors.
+If the Apple vs. Samsung smartphone patent war has taught us anything, it is to steer clear of your competitors.
 Copying your rivals adds no value to your design; instead, think outside the box, try to innovate and add something new.

 4D SAY: We were tasked with designing a football training product, something to compete with an existing product – their competitor.
 Although the competitors product worked well, it was large and bulky, making it difficult to transport and store.
 By approaching the situation from another angle, we proposed creating a collapsible device that was a similar size when erect, but a fraction of the size when collapsed – creating a great unique selling point and something that resulted in huge success for our client.